Key takeaways

 How does the cooling off period work?

-The cooling off period when buying a house can go up to five business days.
+As you can see, the cooling off period when buying a house can go up to 5 business days.
 It starts on the day you received a copy of the signed contract and ends at 5PM on the last day of the period.

-It is advisable to ask for a notice of receipt when the contract is delivered as a proof when the cooling off period started.
+It's advisable to ask for a notice of receipt when the contract is delivered as proof of when the cooling off period started.

 When you wish to rescind the agreement, you have to write a letter or notice of termination to the agent.
 You do not need to give any explanation as to why you are cancelling the contract.
 This letter should be rendered within the cooling off period and not after since you will be bound by the contract after that.